Explore our expert-made templates & start with the right one for you.

-With the near-ubiquity of Amazon Web Services in the cloud space, it’s easy to forget how new many of these services are.
-Redshift has only been commercially available since 2013; Amazon Athena has been around less than three years.
-The rapid release of new databases and analytics tools - both by AWS and newer players such as Snowflake - can leave software architects baffled as to which stack they should turn to in order to solve a specific business scenario.
+With the near-ubiquity of Amazon Web Services in cloud computing, it’s easy to forget how new many of its services are.
+Redshift has only been commercially available since 2013; Amazon Athena has only been around since 2016.
+The rapid release of new databases and analytics tools – both by AWS and newer players such as Snowflake – can leave software architects baffled as to which stack they should adopt in order to solve a specific business scenario.

 Once you understand the differences between an enterprise data warehouse such as Redshfit and an interactive query service such as Athena, you can identify the scenarios in which one will be more useful than the other.

 Let’s give the 30 second overview of each one:

 Amazon Athena is a serverless query engine used to retrieve data from Amazon S3 using SQL.

 - Serverless query service – AWS manages all infrastructure aspects